 A Chromebook is a laptop - it just runs on Google’s Chrome operating system, whereas other laptops use Windows or Mac.
 Because the operating system is so simple, it’s easy to use and Chromebooks can boot up in seconds.
 Chromebooks also update their operating systems automatically and come with built-in virus protection.

 Absolutely – Chromebooks can do all kinds of things.
 The Google Play store is filled with lots of apps for both work and play, making it great for families, students and work.
-You can also download Stadia to jump online and play your favourite games.
 Or, if you’re more of a creative at heart, there’s lots of design and editing apps to explore, such as KineMaster, Photopea and Canva.

 No, Chromebooks don’t support Windows.

 Yes!
 They’re really portable, making them great for carrying around Uni, and the online storage means you can save a doc on the Chromebook and go back and edit it from your phone.

 Yes, Chromebooks work great with Microsoft® Office.
 You can access apps like Word, PowerPoint® and Excel® by logging into your Microsoft 365 account online.

 Switching over is really simple.
 Grab your old laptop, click on Chrome and make sure you’re signed into your Google account.
 Then, you’ll need to back up any photos and files on the Google Drive.
 When you get your Chromebook, sign-in using the same account.
 Once you’re up and running, not only will you have access to all your photos and files, but all your bookmarks and passwords will be there too.

 Yes, you can edit any documents when you’re offline, and they’ll update when you’re connected to the WiFi again.